ravish-oo/opoch-toe-arc-agi-aq/docs/human_pair_programmer_docs/bugs_to_take_care.md

 **TOE math spec ↔ consciousness model ↔ implementation plan.**

 When you’re ready, we can design the first 2–3 concrete work orders (with function signatures) so Claude Code can start coding this **exact** spec without drifting.

+====
+# ATOMS
+2. Mathematical / spec-level “watchpoints”

+These are the only places where you can accidentally drift off-spec or break the TOE mapping.

+2.1 Type key definition

+Spec: type key T(p) is a specific tuple (distances, mod classes up to certain bounds, r±c, 3×3, period flags, component shape id).

+Plan: “selected atoms (distances, divisors-mod classes, r±c, 3×3 hash, period class, optional component id).”

+This is conceptually the same, but for code you should treat the 00_MATH_SPEC type key as canonical:

+Don’t silently drop a piece (e.g., period flags or component id), or you may lose discriminative power and fail some tasks.

+Don’t add unstable atoms (like something noisy or non-deterministic).

+So: make sure 05_laws/atoms.py literally implements the 00_MATH_SPEC T(p) tuple, just with grid-aware ranges.

+2.2 Grid-aware ranges

+You switched from fixed {2..6} style ranges to divisors / min(H,W) everywhere.
+That matches the updated “grid-aware atom universe” idea in 00_MATH_SPEC and is fine, as long as:

+Periods: only up to dimension or divisors, never arbitrary large m.

+Blocks: only divisors or small b ≤ min(5, min(H,W)).

+This keeps the atom space finite and within the spec.

+So here: good, but stick to the bounds you’ve stated in the spec, not ad-hoc extras.

+2.3 Forbids remain strictly “safe”

+The plan keeps forbids optional and requires that they cannot conflict with fixes/equalities.
+That matches the spec.
+Implementation detail that must be enforced:

+For each type T, color k, only emit forbid if:

+k never appears at T in any train_out, and

+Setting x[p,k]=0 cannot break a previously mined fix or equality.

+If IIS ever appears, the plan already says: drop forbids and re-run.
+That’s the correct behavior.

+# TU THING
+2.4 TU signer + fallback policy

+The spec’s guarantee depends on this exact policy:

+If TU signer passes and LP is integral → accept LP solution.

+Otherwise → always go to full-TV MILP and use that solution as final.

+Implementation plan states exactly this.
+You just need to avoid any “optimizations” like:

+Trying to “fix” non-integrality by rounding without MILP.

+Ignoring signer failure because “it probably works”.

+Stick to your written policy and the math spec remains intact.

+2.5 Optional flows

+You explicitly mark “connectivity flows off by default” and only on tree if ever introduced.
+That respects the TU + tree-TV story.
+I’d keep them out until you have clear tasks that need them.